EVENTS

 Yummy refreshments will be available throughout: Tea and coffee, herbal teas, homemade cakes and cream teas, homemade veggie and meaty sausage rolls.
 And why not treat yourself to a glass of refreshing Pimms, with all the trimmings of course.

 The event will be hosted in the Upper Community Room at Kings Cliffe Active, PE8 6YH.
 Tickets cost £10 each.
-For more information or to reserve tickets please contact Kate at: kate@transitionkingscliffe.org.uk or call: 07961 499 018.
+For more information or to reserve tickets please email kate@transitionkingscliffe.org.uk or call: 07961 499018.

 PREVIOUS EVENTS